conda-incubator/setup-miniconda/README.md

 - uses: actions/checkout@v1
 - uses: goanpeca/action-setup-conda@master
   with:
-    conda-version: '4.8'         # optional.
-Version of conda to use for base evironment.
+    miniconda-version: '4.7.12'          # optional.
+Version of miniconda installer to use.
     conda-build-version: '3.17'          # optional.
 If not provided conda build is not installed.
+    environment-file: 'environment.yml'  # optional.
+Version of miniconda installer to use.
+    activate-environment: 'base'         # optional.
+Version of miniconda installer to use.
 - run: conda create --name test python=3.6
 - name: Using bash
   shell: bash -l {0}  # IMPORTANT!